testingsyndicate/jupiter-resources-extension/README.md

 it like any of the built-in ones!

 You should implement the `doResolve` method in your implementation.
-When calling the super constructor, specify the type this resolver supports along with whether charsets are supported or not.
+When calling the super constructor, specify the type this resolver supports.

 If you think your resolver will be useful for others (i.e. it's for a built-in java type), then feel free to raise a pull request to add it to the library!